eModbus/eModbus/README.md

 The optional ``timeout`` and ``interval`` parameters will let you override the standards set with the ``setTimeout()`` method **for just those requests sent from now on to the targeted host/port**.
 The next ``setTarget()`` will return to the standard values, if not specified differently again.

 #### Message generating calls (no communication)
-The ModbusTCP ``generate`` calls are identical in function to those described in the ModbusRTU section, with the following differences:
+The ModbusClientTCP ``generate`` calls are identical in function to those described in the ModbusClientRTU section, with the following differences:

 - as first parameter, the ``generate`` calls are requiring a 16-bit ``transactionID`` transaction identification.
 This will be used as part of the TCP header block prefixed to the message proper, as Modbus TCP mandates.
 If sent as a request, the TCP response shall return the same transaction identifier in its TCP header.